ml-energy/zeus/docs/overview/index.md

 ## Why care about GPU energy?

-In recent years, both academia and industry have seen an increasing adoption of DNNs for intelligent applications, and to support such growth, large clusters of GPUs were created.
+In recent years, both academia and industry have seen an increasing adoption of DNNs for intelligent applications.
+Large clusters of GPUs were created to support such growth, and the surge continues.

 GPUs are power-hungry hardware; it was reported that GPUs consume more than 70% of the power of the entire server when training DNNs.[^1]
-At extreme scales, training the GPT-3 model once consumes 1,287 MWh,[^2] which is enough to supply an average US household for 120 years.[^3]
+At extreme scales, training the GPT-3 model just once consumes 1,287 MWh,[^2] which is enough to supply an average US household for 120 years.[^3]

 How can we optimize the GPU energy consumption of DNN training?

 ## Opportunity for energy savings

-Then, how much energy saving is possible in the ideal case?
+Our observation is that common practices to minimize the completion time of DNN training can lead to inefficient energy usage.

 To see this, we trained[^4] the same DNN multiple times using a sweep of possible **batch sizes** and **GPU power limits**.[^5]